Resistance 2: Plot

 Following the events of the first Resistance, soldiers from the Special Research Projects Administration (SRPA), led by Major Richard Blake, take custody of Sgt.
 Nathan Hale.
 They transport him to an American black site in Iceland, but are soon shot down by Chimeran forces.
-In a desperate move, Blake accidentally releases "Daedalus", a hyper intelligent chimeran leader, while trying to input a kill code to kill him before the chimera can get to him, as he had to undo the safety protocols put in place to contain Daedalus to enter the code.
+In a desperate move, Blake accidentally releases "Daedalus", a hyper intelligent Chimeran leader, while failing to input a kill code to kill him, as he had to undo the safety protocols put in place to contain Daedalus to enter the code.
 Daedalus soon escapes and the SRPA are forced to abandon their base.
 Blake then explains to Hale that he is part of "Project Abraham", a covert effort to create human soldiers infused with the Chimera virus, known as Sentinels.
 Two years later, Hale is promoted to Lieutenant and given command of Echo Squad, consisting of Sergeant Ben Warner, Specialist Aaron Hawthorne, and Corporal Joseph Capelli.

 On May 15, 1953, a Chimeran armada launches an invasion of the United States, overwhelming most of its remaining populated cities.
 Among the targets is an underwater SRPA outpost in San Francisco, where Hale is scheduled to undergo inhibitor treatment to prevent the Chimera virus completely taking him over.
 With Blake providing backup, Hale oversees a full evacuation and retrieves inhibitor samples for the Sentinels.
 The survivors retreat to the Midwest, where they track a damaged Chimeran flagship to Orick, California.
 Stealing an enemy transport, Hale boards the ship and steals intel while Echo Squad sets explosives to destroy it.
 Using the intel, they learn that the Chimera are planning to attack the SRPA's Liberty Defense Perimeter in Twin Falls, Idaho.
 Before the fleet can begin its assault, the Sentinels activate two defense towers, resulting in an artillery barrage that breaks the offensive.
 Defying orders to return for needed treatment, Hale takes a squad to "Station Genesis", a Chimeran tower in Bryce Canyon, Utah, where an SRPA expedition led by Russian doctor Fyoder Malikov has been massacred by Daedalus's troops.
 Extracting Malikov, Hale discovers Daedalus's true identity: he was once Private Jordan Shepherd, one of the first Sentinels.
 Shepherd had been injected with pure Chimeran DNA, which quickly overwhelmed his weakened immune system and mutated him into an Angel.
 Malikov also warns Hale that the same will eventually happen to him unless he receives treatment.